+1 347 223 5128

 Keynote by James Nottingham

-Philosophy for Children: Engaging and Practical Ways to Use P4C with All Students
+Philosophy for Children: Engaging & Practical Ways to Use P4C with All Students

 Philosophy for Children (P4C) develops critical, creative, caring and collaborative thinking.
 It is practiced in over 60 countries around the world and has a history stretching back over 40 years.
 The underlying principle is for children and young people to experience rational and reasonable dialogue about things that matter to them and their teachers.
 All participants work together in a Community of Inquiry.